 His successors in Europe, Antipater and Cassander established their control over Greece and Macedonia until 297 BC.
 After that internal mayhem erupted in the empire.
 A civil war started but was successfully interrupted by another ruler by the name of Antigonus II Gonatus.
 He established a new Macedonian dynasty, the

 Consequently, the nation led their possessor’s wars for nearly 6 centuries.
 In those times, the Roman Empire accepted the Christianity as its new religion; which came exactly through Macedonia.
 Additionally, the people in the society suffered attacks from the Huns, Goths and other vandals.
 Key figures from this era are Tsar Samuel and King Marko.

 Nonetheless, a blend of nations occurred when new folk from east and north started inhabiting the Macedonian lands.
 Slavs came first and after them Bulgars and Turks.
 In this mixture of many tribes, the later managed to form a huge, powerful empire, called the Ottoman Empire.
 That appeared to be the new leader of Macedonia for 5 more centuries.
 Everyone can imagine how that creation of a state managed to exist.

 A situation we can still experience in modern societies.
 Macedonia was shrinking smaller and smaller with a distressed nation tired of warfare.
 All the rest of the Balkan states begun a struggle against the Ottomans in the 19th century.
 This is a time when Macedonia become an international complication.
-It was as result of the Balkan Wars when in 1913 Macedonia no longer had a territory.
-Its nation spread among Serbia, Bulgaria and Greece.
+It was as result of the Balkan Wars; when in 1913 Macedonia no longer had a territory.
+Its nation spread among Serbia, Bulgaria as well as Greece.

 The identity survived well through the world wars.
 Then, finally, a small piece of territory joined as Macedonia into the new Balkan union: Yugoslavia.
 Gaining independence in 1991 now it is one of the members in the United Nations.
 A country with its own legitimate flag, language and identity.
 The population is 97% literate mainly occupied with agriculture.